PhotoboothProject/photobooth/faq/faq.md

   "layout": [ # the array from above ]
 }
 ```
 `portrait` changes the orientation of the collage before the images are added while `rotate_after_creation` rotates the collage after all images were added.
+Collage width must be greater than hight to take effect.
 `width` and `height` (optional) can be defined in pixel to change the resolution of the collage. **Note:** both dimensions must be defined, else the default collage configuration will be used.
 `text_custom_style` set to `true` if you want to apply text.
-Make sure all of the following properties are defined if enabled:
+Make sure all of the following properties are defined if enabled, else the default collage configuration will be used:
 - `text_font_size`
 - `text_rotation`
 - `text_locationx`